 Only 31.7% of adults in households at 130% of the federal poverty level or less, which for a family of four would be $31,590, reported eating fast food on any given day.
 But 36.4% of Americans making 130% to 350% of the federal poverty level ($31,590 to $85,050 for a family of four) eat fast food on any given day.
 And 42% of those making more than 350% of the federal poverty level eat fast food.

 For all the surprise, however, consumers with higher incomes have more money they can use to eat out.
-And the foodservice industry has spent much of the past decades giving wealthy people reasons to dine out, with concepts like Shake Shack, Sweetgreen, Chipotle Mexican Grill and Panera Bread, among others, catering to people with higher incomes.
+And the foodservice industry has spent much of the past decades giving wealthy people reasons to dine out, with concepts such as Shake Shack, Sweetgreen, Chipotle Mexican Grill and Panera Bread, among others, catering to people with higher incomes.

 Older people eat out less

 Age is another major factor in whether someone eats out a lot—arguably the single, biggest factor, the CDC said.
 Nearly 45% of Americans age 20 to 39 eat fast food on any given day.
-By the time they’re 60 and over, however, that percentage plunges to 24.1%.
+By the time they’re 60 and older, however, that percentage plunges to 24.1%.

 As consumers age, they retire and eat at home more often.
 And older consumers are more aware of health concerns associated with traditional fast-food chains.
 In addition, many of the upstart restaurant chains have been catering to younger consumers for a long time.